Other Services Credential Programs

 |SPED 823||Methods in Orientation and Mobility IV||3|

-Application for student teaching with annual deadlines of February 28 for fall enrollment and September 28 for spring enrollment.
+Apply for student teaching, with annual deadlines of February 28 for fall enrollment and September 28 for spring enrollment.

-Credential Approved Program (CAP) prior to student teaching reflecting all coursework taken or to be completed, as well as non-curricular requirements (submitted with the application for student teaching).
+Submit a Credential Approved Program (CAP) prior to student teaching reflecting all course work completed or to be completed and non-curricular requirements (submitted with the application for student teaching).

-The Speech-Language Pathology Services Credential qualifies graduates to work as language, speech, and hearing specialists.
-To work in public schools, completion of the Master of Science in Speech, Language and Hearing Sciences is required in addition to the credential.
+The Speech-Language Pathology Services Credential (SLPSC) qualifies graduates to work as language, speech, and hearing specialists.
+To work in public schools, completion of the Master of Science in Communicative Disorders is required in addition to the credential.
+At SF State, the SLPSC is required as part of the M.S. program.
+Program requirements for entry to the Speech-Language Pathology Services Credential include the following:

-- Completion of a baccalaureate degree in Speech, Language and Hearing Sciences.
-If the B.A. is in another area, the applicant must complete the 12 undergraduate courses in Speech, Language and Hearing Sciences as listed on the SF State Speech, Language and Hearing Sciences website.
+- Completion of a baccalaureate degree in Communicative Disorders.
+If the baccalaureate degree is in another area, the applicant must complete the 13 undergraduate courses in Speech, Language, and Hearing Sciences as listed on SF State's Department of Speech, Language, and Hearing Sciences website, or an equivalent: http://slhs.sfsu.edu.

-- Formal application to both the department program and University.
+- Formal application to the department and university through CalState Apply: https://gcoe.sfsu.edu/current-students/how-apply

-- Official transcripts with minimum 3.0 GPA are required for admission to a credential program.
+- Official transcripts with minimum 3.0 GPA are required for admission to the graduate program.

-- Complete Certificate of Clearance: Fingerprint Clearance via LiveScan and Commission on Teacher Credentialing online application (required for admission)
+- Complete Certificate of Clearance: Fingerprint Clearance via LiveScan and Commission on Teacher Credentialing online application process (required for admission to the Department).

 Academic Requirements (post-baccalaureate)